-Full-time Moravian College students who have completed at least one semester of college and have a minimum cumulative GPA of 2.5 are strongly encouraged and welcome to participate in recruitment.
+Full-time undergraduate Moravian University students who have completed at least one semester of college and have a minimum cumulative GPA of 2.5 are strongly encouraged and welcome to participate in recruitment.
 Individual organizations may have a higher academic expectation for membership.

 Moravian offers three national and one local fraternity.

-Moravian is home to four national sororities, all members of the National Panhellenic Conference.
+Moravian is home to five national sororities, including four National Panhellenic Conference organizations.

 Continuous Open Recruitment

 Some of Moravian’s Greek organizations recruit during both the fall and spring semesters, outside the primary recruitment period.
 In mid-September, Greek Life sponsors Upperclass Recruitment Week where chapters host a recruitment event and bids are distributed on the Friday afternoon.
 Information regarding Upperclass Recruitment is available at the beginning of the fall semester.